w3b3g/mywork/SECURITY.md

 The repository is being updated reguarly.

-Follow the repository license guidelines and you will be good :-)
+Follow the repository's license guidelines and you will be good :-)